 Solution: Delete Drive and Create FAT32/NTFS Partition

-Step 2: Then after finishing the deletion, click "Create Partition".
+Step 2: After finishing the deletion, click Create Partition.
 During the process, please choose NTFS or FAT32 as the file system.

 Reason 6: SSD Not Showing up in BIOS

 Another possibility is that the SSD is not connected correctly, causing Windows to not be able to recognize it.
 This could be shown in BIOS where you can see the computer fails to detect your SSD.

 In case of SSD not recognized, what should you do?
 Please refer to this post The BIOS does not detect or recognize the Solid State Drive to get solutions to the “SSD not showing up in BIOS” issue.

 However, if none of the solutions here could remove the issue of SSD not showing up, the SSD is probably damaged and should be replaced.
 Here are the best sellers in the SSD market:

 |Product Name||Intel 660p Series (1TB) SSD||Corsair MP500 (480GB) SSD||Samsung 860 EVO (250G) SSD||Samsung 970 EVO NVMe (500GB) SSD||Adata SU800 SATA (1TB) SSD|

 |I/O Speed||Up to 1,800MB/s||Up to 3,000MB/s||Up to 550MB/s||Up to 3500MB/s||Up to 560MB/s|